The "Fashion" zone by the RUSSIA Department Store at the National Centre

 Yevgenia Makarova

-The designer drew inspiration from a magnificent example of metamodern architecture in Moscow — the multifunctional Zaryadye complex with its park area.
-The dome covering the open amphitheater not only served as inspiration for a dress from the young designer's collection but also became an integral part of the piece.
-A print of the dome’s image is placed on the lower part of the skirt, while the glass volume of the roof is reflected in the semi-transparency of the fabric with soft curves.
+The designer was inspired by a magnificent example of metamodern architecture in Moscow — the multifunctional complex Zaryadye with its park area.
+The dome covering the open-air amphitheatre became not only the source of inspiration for a dress from the young designer’s collection but also a detail of the garment itself.
+The print of the dome image is placed on the lower part of the skirt, while the glass volume of the roof is reflected in the semi-transparent texture of the garment with soft curves.

-The cape dress look is inspired by the architecture of the House on Kotelnicheskaya, built between 1938 and 1952.
-Just as Stalinist architecture blended monumentalism with avant-garde to illustrate the power of the Soviet regime and the superiority of the victors, the young designer’s dress, crafted from men's suiting fabric, tells the story of a woman's triumph — a strong and radiant creation.
-The exaggeratedly sharp shoulders, combined with precise proportions, are not so much a homage to the fashion trends of the late 1940s as they are an emphasis on the scale of ambition and achievements of the modern woman.
+The look in the cape dress is inspired by the architecture of the building on Kotelnicheskaya Embankment, constructed between 1938 and 1952.
+Just as Stalin-era architecture, mixing monumentalism with avant-garde, illustrated the power of the Soviet regime and the superiority of the victors, the young designer’s dress, made from men’s suiting fabric, tells the story of the triumph of a strong and striking woman.
+The exaggeratedly sharp shoulders combined with clear proportions are less an homage to the fashion trends of the late 1940s and more an emphasis on the scale of ambitions and achievements of the modern woman.

 Alisa Getalova

-The black dress with a sharp shoulder line is inspired by the architectural concept of brutalism: a color palette combining dark gray and black, straight repetitive lines, exposed structural elements, and a lack of refinement.
-Beneath the deliberately prominent zippers cutting through the dress lies the reliability and honesty of a slightly cold, entirely unwelcoming, uncomfortable, and imperfect girl...
+The look featuring a black dress with a sharp shoulder line is inspired by the architectural concept of brutalism: a colour palette combining dark grey with black, straight repetitive lines, exposed structural elements, and a lack of refinement.
+Beneath the deliberately prominent zippers cutting through the dress lies the reliability and honesty of a somewhat cold, quite unwelcoming, uncomfortable, and imperfect girl...